mohfunk/abstractum.io/README.md

 # abstractum.io

-Feel free to make it yours, copyright notice is only for the content in the website. (and because it looks cool)
+Feel free to make it yours.

 ## Setup
 Clone or download then from a terminal: